Black and White Photography | Raleigh NC

 4. Try HDR

 HDR (High Dynamic Range) is excellent for black and white because it emphasizes the dynamic ranges and edges, making a monochrome image pop.
-Because HDR allows you to pull the maximum highlight and shadow details from an image, it can create a photograph with more detail than usually possible.
+Because HDR allows you to pull the maximum highlight and shadow details from an image, it can create a photograph with more detail than is usually possible.
 If you want extremely detailed black and white photographs, try HDR photography!

 These are just a few tips for you to refine your skills in black and white photography.
 They can be used on any number of subjects, including portraits, landscapes, architecture, and many more subjects.
 Practice visualizing how you want your black and white photos to look in regard to composition and as you continue taking black and white pictures, you will see your photos improve.
 I hope this blog has given you a few helpful techniques to greatly improve your black and white photography!